- About Us

 Mentors commit to spending quality time with a young person, a minimum of one hour per week for a minimum of 12 months, undertaking a range of simple and inexpensive activities.
 Most outings take place during the weekend or sometimes after school.
 Mentors involved in school-based mentoring visit during school hours.

-If you meet the entry criteria (at least 18 years of age, have an effective form of transport and agree to undertake the selection/training process) then application can be made either directly to any of our Program Delivery Partners or via the Enquiry Form under the Contact Us tab on this website
+If you meet the entry criteria (are at least 18 years of age, have an effective form of transport and agree to undertake the selection/training process) please visit the ‘Volunteer’ section of our website to find how you can register your interest for a program that suits you.

 Volunteer mentors come from all walks of life, whether married, single, with or without children.
 With a wide variety of interests and experiences, all our mentors have in common a desire to make a meaningful contribution to the life of a young person by sharing minimum of one hour a week with them, undertaking fun and simple activities.